A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

 \subsubsection{How XAI can help to mitigate these attacks/issues}

-A fundamental security parameter in edge is the visibility of the whole network to administrators.
-XAI plugs in to achieve this requirement when ML-IDS-based tools come into play.
+A fundamental security parameter in Edge is the visibility of the whole network to administrators.
+XAI will be able to achieve this requirement when ML-IDS-based tools come into play.
 Some designs, such as AI4SAFE-IoT \cite{haddadpajouh2020ai4safe} proposed in the edge layer, may contain various AI models and topologies, which can result in a large number of complex computations performed hidden from the security operators.
-A proxy model that infers similarly to the actual model but is comprehensible to humans (as in \gls{LIME} \cite{ribeiro2016should}) acts as an intermediary to understand the security parameters' behavior.
+A proxy model that infers similarly to the actual model but is comprehensible to humans (as in \gls{LIME} \cite{ribeiro2016should}) acts as an intermediary to understand the security parameters' behaviour.
 For example, explanations can provide information on essential security parameters such as protocol level security, vulnerability towards injections/poisoning/botnets, SLA validity, firewall success rates, and many features that AI/ML models consume.
-XAI methods reduce the possibility of data pollution/interception ensuring overall fail-tolerant systems without losing the proprietary system information.
-Since \gls{LIME} is model-agnostic and comparatively faster, this technique may provide solutions for various applications deployed in the edge services such as health, transportation, and agriculture.
-Research suggestions are also going on in explainable recommender systems that would be more resilient in place of edge AI \cite{vultureanu2021recommender} recommender systems as given in \cite{su2019edge}.
+In order to identify backdoor inputs, Hou et al. \cite{hou2021mitigating} offer a filter system based on a mix of classifiers and XAI models.
+The models can be trained on the server-side edge computers and then sent to each \gls{IIOT} application for identifying backdoor input data, which is then cleaned using an appropriate method.
+As a result of combining this technique with XAI, the authors claim to have obtained very high rates of backdoor recognition.
+XAI methods reduce the possibility of data pollution/interception, ensuring overall fail-tolerant systems without losing the proprietary system information.
+Since \gls{LIME} is model-agnostic and comparatively faster, this technique may provide solutions for various applications deployed in edge services such as health, transportation, and agriculture.
+Research suggestions are also in explainable recommender systems that would be more resilient in place of Edge AI \cite{vultureanu2021recommender} recommender systems as given in \cite{su2019edge}.